gradinnovate/magi-scholar/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am Magi Chen, a Ph.D. in Computer Science at National Tsing Hua University, specializing in AI for Electronic Design Automation (AI4EDA) and deep learning research.
 With over 21 years of industry experience, I bring a unique perspective that bridges the gap between academic research and practical industrial applications.

-Currently, I am the founder of **GradInnovate**, where I focus on developing innovative AI solutions for the semiconductor and VLSI design industry.
 My research interests include machine learning for circuit design, GPU-accelerated algorithms, and generative models for electronic design automation.

+Currently, I am the founder of **GradInnovate**, where I focus on developing innovative consumer AI solutions.

 ## Research Focus